TeskaLabs/CatVision-Docs/how-to-invite-a-user.md

-# How to invite a colleague to your product
+# How to invite a user to CatVision.io

 When you need a colleague or friend to join you at CatVision.io, there is a simple way how to do that.
 Let us show you how to do it, with pictures!